FastRobotsCornell/FastRobots-2025/docs/labs/Lab12.md

 * Localization: How fast and accurately does your localization code work?
 Consider whether you want to localize after every intermediate waypoint, or if you can do it more sparsely.
 Bonus points if you can get your magnetometer to give you absolute heading!
 * Onboard/offboard: Remember, you are not limited to the structure of the previous labs.
 Do whatever works better for your system.
 Perhaps you want the computer to be in full control of sending commands, or perhaps the robot should be in control using the computer only to process localization requests.

-As always, we highly encourage collaboration, just be sure to credit your partners.
+We highly encourage collaboration, just be sure to credit your partners.

 Please carefully document how well your solution, and all parts of it, works.
 This may include a brief introduction to the capabilities of your system, relevant code snippets, and a flowchart diagram of what processes (offboard/onboard) run when; how long each take to execute and how reliable/accurate the outcome is.
 Obviously, include a video of your robot working!

 ## Waypoints

-Try to have your robot hit these waypoints (given in grid cells) as it moves around the map.
+If you decided to implement the full Bayes filter or a high level path planningg algorithm, try to have your robot hit these waypoints (given in grid cells) as it moves around the map.
 ```python
 1. (-4, -3)    <--start
 2. (-2, -1)